surfscape/gamevortex/src/privacy.md

 ---
 title: Privacy Policy
-layout: base.njk
+layout: page.njk
 ---

-# {{title}}

-At SurfScape Advertising, we take your privacy very seriously.
-This Privacy Policy outlines our practices for collecting, using, and sharing your personal information.
+At SurfScape GameVortex, we prioritize the privacy of our users.
+This Privacy Policy outlines our practices for collecting, using, and sharing information when you visit and use our flash game web portal.

-1. **Information we collect**
+**1.** Information we collect

-   We do not collect personal information such as IP addresses, emails, or names, as we do not ask for this information and do not track it.
-All data collected by SurfScape Advertising is publicly accessible for transparency and because it is not considered personal information.
+We do not collect any personal information such as IP addresses, emails, or names, as we do not ask for this information and do not track it.
+Our website does not use cookies or any other tracking technologies.
+We do not employ any recommendation systems or algorithms.

-2. **How we use your information**
+**2.** How we use your information

-   We do not use your personal information in any way.
-We do not share your information with third parties or partners.
-We always try to fight any request of data by governments.
+Since we do not collect any personal information or use tracking technologies, we do not use your information in any way.

-3. **Information sharing**
+**3.** Information sharing

-   We do not share your information with third parties or partners.
+We do not share any information with third parties.
+Your information remains strictly confidential and is not disclosed to any external parties.

-4. **Data retention**

-   We only retain the public database of all joined sites, which is considered non-personal information.
-We do not retain personal data such as IP addresses, emails, or names.

-5. **User rights**
+**4.** Data retention

+We do not retain any personal information as we do not collect any such data.
+We do not keep logs or records of user activities.

+**5.** User rights

-   We respect your right to privacy and believe in transparency.
-As such, we allow you to access, rectify, or delete your public information at any time. ~~To do so, please contact our SurfScape User Rights Department through our contact form.~~
+We respect your right to privacy.
+As we do not collect personal information, there is no user-specific information to access, or delete.
+However, if you have any concerns or questions about our privacy practices, [please contact us through our support page](/support).

-6. **Location**
+**6.** Location

-   SurfScape Advertising is based in Portugal, which is a member of the European Union.
-Therefore, we are subject to the General Data Protection Regulation (GDPR) and other applicable data protection laws in the European Union.
+SurfScape GameVortex is based in Portugal, which is a member of the European Union.
+We comply with the General Data Protection Regulation (GDPR) and other applicable data protection laws within the European Union.

-7. **Changes to this policy**
+**7.** Changes to this policy

-   We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new policy on our website.

-8. **Contact us**

-   ~~If you have any questions or concerns about this Privacy Policy, please contact our SurfScape Privacy Department through our contact form.~~

-**Update:** Our web portal is still in development, and as a result, AdZone is currently closed.
-Our SurfScape department is also temporarily unavailable.
-We apologize for any inconvenience this may cause.
-If you have any questions or concerns, please check back at a later time for updates.
-Thank you for your understanding.
+If there are any changes to our privacy practices, we will update this Privacy Policy accordingly.
+We recommend reviewing this policy periodically for any updates.

-Last updated: 09 May 2023
+Last updated: 14 June 2023